 His tone softened a little.
 “Look, Harry,” he said, “we’re not just being hard-nosed here.
 You know what this contract could mean to the company.”

 And I did.
 There used to be 22 engineers and designers working for our company.
 Now there were only ten.
 And if another round of layoffs came, my name would probably be on the list.

 So I knew very well what this contract could mean.
-On the new Air Force nuclear missile, it only meant that a few valves and switches would have our logo on them rather than somebody else’s.
+When the new Air Force nuclear missile blasted off, it would mean that a few valves and switches would have our logo on them rather than somebody else’s.
 But for the company, and me, it meant jobs.

 Jenny understood this too, but she wasn’t happy about it.

 “What am I supposed to tell the kids?” she demanded.
 “They’ve been looking forward to this for a month.”